mciwing/mciwing.github.io/docs/data-science/data/preparation.md

 ???+ info

-    Starting with this chapter, we will work with data from:
+    Starting with this chapter, we will work with ^^adapted data^^ from:

     ^^S. Moro, P. Cortez and P. Rita (2014). *A Data-Driven Approach to Predict the Success of Bank Telemarketing*[^1]^^